2020–21 Eastern Illinois Panthers men's basketball team

 The 2020–21 Eastern Illinois Panthers men's basketball team represented Eastern Illinois University in the 2020–21 NCAA Division I men's basketball season.
-The Panthers, led by ninth-year head coach Jay Spoonhour, played their home games at Lantz Arena in Charleston, Illinois as members of the Ohio Valley Conference.
-They finished the season 9–18, 6–14 in OVC play to finish in a tie for ninth place.
-They failed to qualify for the OVC Tournament.
+The Panthers, led by ninth-year head coach Jay Spoonhour, played their home games at Lantz Arena in Charleston, Illinois as members of the Ohio Valley Conference (OVC).
+They finished the season 9–18, 6–14 in OVC play, to finish in a tie for ninth place.
+They failed to qualify for the OVC tournament.

 On March 4, 2021, the school announced that they would not renew head coach Jay Spoonhour's contract.
 Nearly a month later, the school named Clemson assistant and former Evansville head coach Marty Simmons the team's new head coach.

 Previous season

-The Panthers finished the 2019–20 season 17–15, 9–9 in OVC play to finish in a tie for fifth place.
+The Panthers finished the 2019–20 season 17–15, 9–9 in OVC play, to finish in a tie for fifth place.
 They defeated Jacksonville State in the first round of the OVC tournament, before losing in the quarterfinals to Austin Peay.